ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 The preprocessor automatically retrieves the corresponding mask (``fx: stfof`` in this case) and applies it so that sea-covered grid cells are set to missing.
-Conversely, it retrieves the ``fx: sftlf`` mask when land need to be masked out, respectively.
+Conversely, it retrieves the ``fx: sftlf`` mask when land needs to be masked out, respectively.
 If the corresponding fx file is not found (which is the case for some models and almost all observational datasets), the preprocessor attempts to mask the data using Natural Earth mask files (that are